 They are centrally dilated blood vessels, and are often referred to as dilated capillaries or thread veins.

 They are found mostly on the face or décolleté, but they can appear anywhere on the body.

 They can also appear spontaneously, from trauma such as squeezing spots, or as a direct result of over exposure to UV.

-These are papiloma virus infections of the skins surface, and is a common condition in children.
+These are papilloma virus infections of the skin’s surface, and is a common condition in children.

 Most warts appear where a trauma on the skin has happened, especially on the hands and around the nails from biting.

-The deep plantar warts are common on the soles of the feet, they are easily recognised by their rough texture and tiny black dots found near the surface, which are really blood vessels.
+The deep plantar warts are common on the soles of the feet, and are easily recognised by their rough texture and tiny black dots found near the surface, which are really blood vessels.